 TeaCrine® is a chemically equivalent version of theacrine (1).
 Theacrine is an alkaloid molecule closely related to caffeine but structurally different.
 The most abundant source of theacrine known at this time is from Kucha tea leaves (2).

 The difference between theacrine and caffeine molecules is an additional methyl group and ketone group.
 Like caffeine, theacrine causes signaling changes on adenosine receptors and may influence dopaminergic signaling in a similar manner to caffeine (2).

 TeaCrine® was found to be non-habituating, unlike caffeine (1).

 Theacrine (TeaCrine®) Capsules provide 100 mg of Theacrine (as TeaCrine®) per 1 capsule.
-Suggested use for adults is 1 capsule by mouth daily, or as directed by your healthcare practitioner.
+Suggested use for adults is 1 capsule by mouth daily (or 100 mg weighed on a milligram scale daily), or as directed by your healthcare practitioner.